Université libre de Bruxelles: Controversy

-Inspired by the US protests on university campuses, on 7 May 2024, around a hundred students occupied a building of the university, which they named in honour of Walid Daqqa, a member of the Popular Front for the Liberation of Palestine, while demanding the release of the leader of the Lebanese Revolutionary Armed Faction, Georges Abdallah, from a prison in France.
-During the events, Jewish students reported antisemitic and anti-Zionist insults, vandalism of posters against anti-Semitism and cases of students being violently attacked.
-A passer-by who allegedly declared herself a Zionist was also the victim of an attack.
-The Simon Wiesenthal Center sees this as a trend towards antisemitism in Belgian academic circles.

-90 of them were subsequently arrested.
-Some right-wing commentators have explained the events as a result of extremist groups influence on students, as a result of "propaganda", as a result of "incitement to terrorism", as a result of "Muslim communitarianism" or as a result of "complicity with Islamist anti-Semitism".
-However, the Coordinating Body for Threat Analysis did not find any "structural or hierarchical link" with extremist groups.
-This led the Jonathas Institute, a center for studies and action against antisemitism in Belgium, to file a complaint against the student group, for a declaration allegedly inciting against "Zionists".
+Inspired by US protests on university campuses, on 7 May 2024, around a hundred students occupied a university building, which they named in honour of Walid Daqqa, a member of the Popular Front for the Liberation of Palestine, while demanding the release of the leader of the Lebanese Revolutionary Armed Faction, Georges Abdallah, from a French prison.
+The same year, Jewish students reported antisemitic and anti-Zionist insults, vandalism of posters against antisemitism, as well as cases of students being violently attacked.
+A passer-by who allegedly declared herself a Zionist was also attacked.
+The Simon Wiesenthal Center views this as a trend towards antisemitism in Belgian academic circles.
+Critics have accused the protesters of extremism, however, the Coordinating Body for Threat Analysis did not find any "structural or hierarchical link" with extremist groups..
+Notably, French journalist Nora Bussigny wrote in her book Les nouveaux antisémites (The new antisemites) that she "discovered a more structured and persistent radicalisation than at other universities".
+In November, a declaration targeting the "Zionists" of Brussels and Europe, led the Jonathas Institute, a centre for studies and action against antisemitism in Belgium, to file a complaint against the student group, for inciting hatred and violence.

-In 2025, the Faculty of Law decided to honor the French politician Rima Hassan as a symbolic gesture.
-The Belgian League Against Antisemitism criticized the decision citing her controversial comments on the "legitimacy" of the anti-Semitic massacre, while 50 French intellectuals criticized the decision, as Hassan is facing charges for incitement to terrorism in France.
-The Minister-President of the French Community Élisabeth Degryse also expressed her opposition.
+In August 2025, the Faculty of Law decided to honour the French politician Rima Hassan as a symbolic gesture.
+The Belgian League Against Antisemitism criticised the decision, citing Hassan's controversial comments on the "legitimacy" of the antisemitic massacre, as did 50 French intellectuals, given that Hassan is facing charges for incitement to terrorism in France.
+The Minister-President of the French Community, Élisabeth Degryse, also expressed her opposition.
+Hassan and ULB students celebrated the decision by chanting in favour of armed conflict: "Long live the armed struggle of the Palestinian people".
+In December, the university awarded two ULB researchers, among others, with a Science Dissemination Prize.
+The first, François Dubuisson, has portrayed the 7 October attacks as an attempt by Hamas to "break the lines", for which he was criticised by members of the Belgian political class.
+The latter, Déborah Brosteaux, has also faced criticism for her pro-Palestinian views.